-JANSSEN
+JANSSEN PHARMACEUTICA

-Effective December 1998, we entered into a three-year research collaboration with Janssen, a Johnson & Johnson company, to identify, discover, and validate novel drug targets that regulate cell cycle, and, specifically, the identification of drug targets and the active peptides that bind to them that can restore a mutated cell's ability to stop uncontrolled cell division.
-Under the agreement, we will provide certain assays and associated technology to Janssen for the assessment of the alteration or normalization of the dysfunctional cell cycles of cancer cells for Janssen's internal research purposes.
+Effective December 1998, we entered into a three-year research collaboration, ending December 2001, with Janssen Pharmaceutica, a Johnson &

+Johnson company, to identify, discover, and validate novel drug targets that regulate cell cycle, and, specifically, the identification of drug targets and the active peptides that bind to them that can restore a mutated cell's ability to stop uncontrolled cell division.
+Under the agreement, we will provide certain assays and associated technology to Janssen Pharmaceutica for the assessment of the alteration or normalization of the dysfunctional cell cycles of cancer cells for Janssen Pharmaceutica's internal research purposes.
+Subsequently, in an amendment to the collaboration in July 2000, Janssen Pharmeceutica expanded the collaboration whereby we will be performing compound screening and medicinal chemistry on validated targets accepted by Janssen Pharmeceutica.